stem cell therapy alzheimers dementia

 Difference between Dementia and Alzheimer’s

-The rate of progression and eventual outcome of TDP-43 proteinopathy, AD and dementia vary patient to patient but is usually determined by the area of the brain that is affected and the type of dementia which they are diagnosed with.[2]
+Patients with dementia usually rapidly decline in memory function, learning, communication, and solving simple problems.
+For some, these changes take several years to occur, but for many, the neurological function deteriorates quickly and, if left untreated, will not be reversible.
+The rate of progression and eventual outcome of TDP-43 proteinopathy, AD, and dementia vary from patient to patient.
+Still, they are usually determined by the area of the brain that is affected and the type of dementia with which they are diagnosed.[2]
 Early diagnosis and treatment are the patient’s best hope.
-Thanks to modern tests for the disease, early detection is quite simple using advanced brain imaging such as CT Scans, MRI’s, clinical examinations from approved neurologists, and other diagnostic tests including DNA Screenings.
+Thanks to modern tests for the disease, early detection is quite simple, using advanced brain imaging such as CT Scans, MRIs, clinical examinations from approved neurologists, and other diagnostic tests, including DNA Screenings.
+Typical symptoms & signs of Double-prion Disorders such as ALZ:

 • Loss of communication skills